 |

-I quickly noticed that I frequently did not know words in my reading or did not know a word when I spoke.
-FLASHCARDS HAVE HELPED ME A LOT!!!
-To enlarge my vocabulary, I carry 7 flashcards in my pocket.
+However, I frequently did not know words that I read or I could not come up with the right word when I spoke.
+FLASHCARDS HAVE HELPED ME TREMENDOUSLY!!!
 I have a very regimented system based upon spaced repetition.
 (See How to Remember Anything Forever-ish.)
 It sounds onerous, but for me it’s like doing a crossword puzzle or sudoku.
-I have divided my flashcards into 6 groups.
+My Flashcard System

 |